HMS Sovereign of the Seas - Bashing DeAgostini Beyond Believable Boundaries

 You would also say the higher the camber the better the load carrying capabilities of the deck.
 As the lower decks carry the heaviest guns and at the widest point of the hull they would have the highest camber.
 Just a thought.

 I think the frame support underneath would lend more strength than the geometry of such a shallow arch which is formed by the camber.
-Even at a maximum of 18", the camber on the mode would be only 5.4mm.
+Even at a maximum of 18", the camber on the model would be only 5.4mm.
 That's not a huge difference in shape.
 That's why DeAgostini simplified the mode with flat decks.
 Easily fixed, however.

 Hi Kurt